 Slowly heat milk to 85c (185f) and hold for 10-30 minutes prior to step No. 1.
 This step is very important and will insure a thick consistency.

 1) Cool milk using ice/water bath to the temperature stated on the yogurt packet you are using.
 Usually this range is 105f (40.5c) to 115f (46c).
-If you're using one of these packets of Yogurt Culture you can use as little as 1/8-1/4 tsp.(.616ml-1.2ml) with 2 qts or 2 liters of milk.
-I usually allow more time for the milk to ferment into yogurt so I'm not inclined to use an entire packet which can ferment the milk faster.
+If you're using one of our freeze dried yogurt Cultures you can use as little as 1/8 tsp with 1/2 gallon of milk (2L); or 1/16th tsp for 1 quart.
 After sprinkling the culture on the milk surface, allow 5 minutes for the culture to thoroughly dissolve then gently stir the culture thoroughly into the milk for 30 seconds.
-If you're using the commercial starter ABY-3 to make commercial size batches of yogurt, refer to the usage label on the packet or the Spec Sheet at our website product listing.

 4) To make a Greek style yogurt drain off 25-40% of the whey using a very fine mesh draining bag.
 This will make your yogurt thick and creamy, especially after whisking for a minute or two.
-Our Medium Draining Bag works great for this step and it easily fits over the pail in the Yogotherm Yogurt Maker.
-Important: refrigerate your yogurt until cool prior to draining.
-This will insure a thicker product.
+Our Medium Draining Bag works great for this step and it easily fits over a colander set inside a larger bowl.
+Drain your yogurt in the refrigerator for as long as 6-8 hrs; longer is thicker!

 Enjoy.